castwide/vscode-solargraph/README.md

 Solargraph is capable of providing code completion and documentation for gems.
 When your code uses `require` to include a gem, its classes and methods become available in completion and intellisense.

 You can make sure your gems are available with the commands `Build new gem documentation` or `Rebuild all gem documentation` in the command palette.

+### Solargraph and Bundler

+If your project uses Bundler, the most comprehensive way to use your bundled gems is to bundle Solargraph.

+In the Gemfile:

+    gem 'solargraph', group: :development

+Run `bundle install` and use `bundle exec yard gems` to generate the documentation.
+This process documents cached or vendored gems, or even gems that are installed from a local path.

+In order to access intellisense for bundled gems, you'll need to start the language server with Bundler by setting the `solargraph.useBundler` option to `true`.

 ### Diagnostics (Linting)